-Guidelines for Reporting Trafficking in Persons in Aviation (Cir 357) are intended to assist States, their relevant authorities, and operators in managing crew reports of suspected cases of trafficking in persons in aviation.
+Guidelines for Reporting Trafficking in Persons by Flight and Cabin Crew (Cir 357) are intended to assist States, their relevant authorities, and operators in managing crew reports of suspected cases of trafficking in persons in aviation.
 These guidelines are to be used in conjunction with Circular 352.

-Cir 357 is under development and will be published at the end of 2020.
+Cir 357 is under development and will be published in 2021.

 tool for capacity building of cabin crew on identifying and responding to trafficking in persons was developed by ICAO in collaboration OHCHR.
 This is a

 free-of-charge eLearning, for use by States and operators, that enables trainees to: